Andrew-Harris-Tech/EVXchange/README.md

 ## 🙋‍♀️ Authors

-Built with love by the ChargeBnB team.
+Built with love by the EVXchange team.